flowgrammable/flowsim/README.md

 an HTTP/S server using the Restify JavaScript framework to modularly serve RESTful API services.
 This is our persistence layer for Flowsim.

-The bulk of the application runs in a modern JavaScript capable broswer and the code is located in the 'flowsim-ui' directory.
+The bulk of the application runs in a modern JavaScript capable browser and the code is located in the 'flowsim-ui' directory.
 The frontend relies on the angularjs UI framework and the bootstrap css styling library.